Porpita porpita (Linnaeus, 1758)

 Drifts on the ocean surface, normally found only when washed ashore on beaches due to onshore winds.

 A passive drifter, the Porpita porpita is part of the neustonic (water surface) food web.
 It consists of two main parts: the float and the hydroid colony.
-The hard brownish float is round, firm and almost flat, and is commonly around 25mm wide.
-The hydroid colony radiates from the central disc, and are similar to tentacles on a jellyfish.
+The hard brownish float is round, firm and almost flat, and is commonly around 25mm wide, see bottom photograph.
+The hydroid colony radiates from the central disc, and is similar to tentacles on a jellyfish.
 Each strand has numerous branchlets, each of which end in knobs of nematocysts.
 The sting is not powerful to humans but may cause irritation.
-Overall diameter may reach 60mm.
+Overall diameter may reach 60 mm.